Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 16.40.27 UTC
+- WIB: Minggu, 8 Februari 2026 17.40.30 UTC
-- WITA: Minggu, 8 Februari 2026 17.40.27 UTC
+- WITA: Minggu, 8 Februari 2026 18.40.30 UTC
-- WIT: Minggu, 8 Februari 2026 18.40.27 UTC
+- WIT: Minggu, 8 Februari 2026 19.40.30 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational